 Submit color, on-site photographs sufficient to depict the physical characteristics of the project area.
-Provide color photographs for all four copies of your application.
+Provide color photographs with your application submission.
 Aerial photographs are requested, but not required.
 Mark an approximate boundary of the project site and note major roads and/or landmarks on the aerial photo (note: this is not the boundary map).